Table of Contents

 - Your physician maps out the target area(s) on your skin with the help of a marker.

-- Then, he cleanses the area(s) thoroughly by using an antiseptic solution.
+- Then, he thoroughly cleanses the area(s) using an antiseptic solution.

 - Next, a small amount of the hyaluronic acid gel is injected into the cleansed area(s) using a tiny, fine-gauge needle syringe.